 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have congestive heart failure, high blood pressure that is not controlled, or heart rhythm problems.
+- Tell your doctor if you are breastfeeding, or if you have heart disease, heart failure, high blood pressure, or heart rhythm problems.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Chest pain, trouble breathing, fast or uneven heartbeat, dizziness, fainting